 - Are there any book debts to collect

 - How much investigation is needed into the company’s affairs.

 The costs of liquidation can put directors off but not doing anything is likely to cost you more in the long run!
-Generally the costs start at around £3500 + VAT.
+Generally our minimum fee is £4000 + VAT.
 This would be for liquidating a company with a single creditor, such as having an unpaid Bounce Back Loan (BBL) or HMRC.
-For more than one creditor issue, we would expect the fee to be approximately £3,750-4,000 plus VAT.
 For more complex issues including companies who have landlords, employees, BBLs and supplier debts we will provide a written quote after our meeting with the directors to discuss the company’s options.
-Do get in touch to discuss your company’s liquidation, don’t delay and hope the problem will go away!

 What if there are no assets to pay for the voluntary liquidation?